Tennessee Medical Malpractice | Misdiagnosis and Delayed Diagnosis

-Effective medical treatment begins with an accurate diagnosis of the patient’s illness or injury.
+The Nashville medical malpractice lawyers at DRS Law Personal Injury Lawyers know that effective medical treatment begins with an accurate diagnosis of the patient’s illness or injury.
 Any error in identifying the patient’s condition can delay effective treatment with disastrous consequences for the patient.
-If you believe that misdiagnosis or an unreasonable delay in diagnosis caused a serious injury or death in your family, contact David Randolph Smith & Associates in Nashville for a free consultation with a knowledgeable medical malpractice lawyer.
+If you believe that misdiagnosis or an unreasonable delay in diagnosis caused a serious injury or death in your family, contact DRS Law today for a free consultation with a knowledgeable medical malpractice lawyer.

 In other words, you can’t necessarily blame a doctor for misdiagnosis of stroke symptoms or a malignant tumor.
 However, if the medical error resulted from a negligent failure to review records, order tests, or interpret lab reports, it may be possible to collect damages from a negligent doctor, technician or hospital.

 Just as in other medical malpractice claims, your ability to prove the defendant’s liability depends a great deal on your Nashville medical malpractice attorney’s ability to work effectively with medical professionals whose support will be crucial to the success of your claim.
 Expert testimony is necessary to prove negligence against the doctors who had the chance to identify an illness in time to do something about it.

 Did a Doctor’s Diagnosis Error Hurt Someone in Your Family?

 Our experience with the investigation and evaluation of misdiagnosis cases can help you find out whether your medical malpractice claim has a likelihood of success.
 If we recommend a lawsuit, our careful attention to detail on liability and damage issues can make a significant difference in the outcome of your claims.